Xingzhi-031/COMP6441-Project/README.md

 - `Pillow`

 ## Features

 - AES-256 encryption using CBC mode with padding
 - LSB steganography for PNG, MP4, and WAV
 - Support for both CLI and Flask web interface
 - Extraction error handling and capacity checking
 - Output quality validation (e.g. PSNR) to ensure minimal distortion after embedding

+## PSNR Principle and Design Purpose

+**PSNR (Peak Signal-to-Noise Ratio)** is a widely used metric for evaluating the visual quality of images and videos after they have been processed or compressed.
+It compares the similarity between the original and modified versions by computing the mean squared error (MSE) and converting it to a logarithmic decibel (dB) scale.
+A higher PSNR value generally indicates better quality — typically, values above 40 dB are considered visually indistinguishable from the original.

+In **StegoChat**, PSNR is used to assess the degree to which the embedding process (via LSB steganography) alters the carrier image.
+This serves two purposes:

+- **Integrity Monitoring**: To ensure that embedding the encrypted payload does not significantly distort the visual content.
+- **Stealth Verification**: To confirm that the changes introduced are subtle enough to avoid raising suspicion during casual inspection.

+The tool `CalculateImagePSNR.py` allows users to measure PSNR between the original and the stego image, helping validate the "invisibility" of the hidden message.

 ## Sample Output